-Total future liabilities under funded and unfunded pension arrangements at 31 March amounted to £2,293m (2011 £1,620m).
+The total deficit recognised in respect of funded and unfunded pension arrangements at 31 March amounted to £2,293m (2011 £1,620m).

 The latest full actuarial valuation of the TfL Pension Fund was carried out as at 31 March 2009.
 The 2009 valuation showed a deficit on the Public Sector Section for funding purposes of £1,331m, and as a result of this the employers agreed a revised Schedule of Contributions with the Pension Fund.
 A valuation is currently underway as at 31 March 2012, but the results will not be available until later in 2012.